spack/spack-tutorial/tutorial_spack_scripting.rst

    >>> exit()

-before generalizing the functionality for re-use.
+before generalizing the functionality for reuse.

 ^^^^^^^^^^^^^
 Using scripts